paoloelle/Exercises-non-linear-control/README.md

 # Exercises-non-linear-control
-Exercises for the exam of "Control and Automation", Master's degree in Computer and Robotics Engineering (curriuculum Robotics Engineering)
+Exercises for the exam "Control and Automation", Master's degree in Computer and Robotics Engineering (curriuculum Robotics Engineering)